The Big Picture On Squatters Rights:

 Adverse Possession, Activists, and Squatters’ Rights

 The law does not distinguish whether adverse possession is intentional or accidental.
-For example, if a neighbor inadvertently fences a portion of another person’s land and the owner does not object the intrusion (not knowing the exact boundaries), the neighbor can gain legal possession of the land within his fence.
+For example, if a neighbor inadvertently fences a portion of another person’s land and the owner does not object to the intrusion (not knowing the exact boundaries), the neighbor can gain legal possession of the land within his fence.

-In recent years, poverty activists have promoted squatters’ rights as a “legitimate” avenue for the poor to gain possession of property.
-In California, community organizer Steven DeCaprio used the state’s adverse possession law to advocate for people experiencing homelessness and to successfully occupy an abandoned home.
+In California, community organizer Steven DeCaprio used the state’s adverse possession law to advocate for people experiencing homelessness and to occupy an abandoned home successfully.
 He founded an organization, Land Action, to help people do the same.
-ReclaimSF, Moms4Housing, and Chicago’s AntiEviction Campaign are examples of nonprofit’s use of adverse possession to legally take property from the actual owner.

-Unfortunately, those out to make a buck on the naivete of those desperate for a home find squatters advocacy a fertile market.
-Naziyr YishmaEl, formerly known as James Allen Keith, taught a course on adverse possession.
-For a fee of $75,00, people could become members of his “Association of Autonomous People.”
+Naziyr YishmaEl, formerly James Allen Keith, taught a course on adverse possession.
+For a fee of $75,000, people could become members of his “Association of Autonomous People.”
 Property owners and prosecutors have a different view: “an opportunist who already had an embezzlement conviction on his record and took advantage of people on the margins during an economic crisis.”

-And really: you charge $75,000 and you claim to be serving the homeless and poor?
+And really: you charge $75,000, and you claim to be serving the homeless and poor?

 State-by-State Squatters’ Rights

 Each state has enacted laws to protect property owners from adverse possession.
-A squatter can gain legal ownership of real property in forty-three states by being on the property and treating it as heir own for a minimum of ten years while meeting the following conditions:
+A squatter can gain legal ownership of real property in forty-three states by being on the property and treating it as their own for a minimum of ten years while meeting the following conditions:

-• The possession must be open and notorious, i.e., occupied without subterfuge or misrepresentation to the public,
+• The possession must be open and notorious, i.e., occupied without subterfuge or misrepresentation to the public.

 • Exclusive, i.e., other parties cannot share the property,

-• Adverse or hostile claim to the true owner’s interest, and
+• Adverse or hostile claim to the true owner’s interest and

 • Continuous and uninterrupted for the State’s statutory period.